 Consistent with the established publication policy, the Monthly Economic Activity Index series are revised along with the quarterly and annual national accounts.

-February 2025’s monthly index of economic activity, Imacec
+May 2025’s monthly index of economic activity, Imacec

 Imacec analysis by activity